xuhaodev/sk-docs-app/docs/0046-kernel-content-graduation.md

 }
 ```

-### 建议 - 选项 2
+### Proposed - Option 2

-使用组合 a 在 `FunctionResultContent`.
+Use composition a have a dedicated CallContent within the `FunctionResultContent`.

-优点：
+Pros:

-- `CallContent` 具有从函数响应中再次调用函数的选项，这在某些情况下可能很方便
+- `CallContent` has options to invoke a function again from its response which can be handy for some scenarios
-- 明确结果的来源以及特定于结果的数据（根类）。
+- Brings clarity from where the result came from and what is result specific data (root class).
-- 了解调用中使用的参数。
+- Knowledge about the arguments used in the call.

-缺点：
+Cons:

-- 引入一个额外的跃点以从 `call` 结果中获取详细信息。
+- Introduce one extra hop to get the `call` details from the result.

 ```csharp
 public sealed class FunctionResultContent : KernelContent